Version: 27th September 2023.

 1. Avoid sitting with people who are more concerned about the dunya than the akhirah except for dawah or giving them advice.
 This is because you could end up sinning with them in speech (back-bitting) or in action (watching or doing something haram)

-3. Stop watching useless programmes on the TV or your mobile phone such as sports and entertainment programmes and NEVER WATCH A FILM OR LISTEN TO MUSIC.
+3. Stop watching useless programmes on the TV or your mobile phone such as dramas, soap operas, TV series and entertainment programmes and NEVER WATCH FILMS OR LISTEN TO MUSIC.

 With the good intentions, You can watch news or current affairs or science programmes or important documentaries but even here you have to be careful with lowering your gaze and sometimes having to mute the music.